-While many dismissed KOD as preachy and self-righteous, the crux of his message is rooted in concern, not contempt.
-It was a genuine and wholehearted attempt to reach and speak to this lost generation, and a long overdue PSA about the fuckery that runs rampant amongst SoundCloud rappers and their constituents.
+While many dismissed KOD as preachy and self-righteous, it was a long overdue PSA about the fuckery that runs rampant amongst SoundCloud rappers and their constituents.
 With 12 tracks, 5 samples, 2 co-producers, and 1 guest producer, these numbers are the lowest across all of his studio albums, respectively.

 If you listen to the flows and the patterns and the production, it’s like… these dudes inspired that form, that’s the form I took to get this message off on this album.” – J. Cole (2018)

-In the first half of KOD, J. Cole opted for triple-timing over trap beats with booming 808’s and rolling snares, a reflection of the modern trends that dominate hip-hop’s airwaves.
-Listeners who had certain expectations were probably turned off by this sound, but it was simply a means to an end — a Trojan horse that eases us into the introspective side of the album.
+In the first half of KOD, J. Cole opted for triple-timing over trap beats, a reflection of the modern trends that dominate hip-hop’s airwaves.
+Listeners who had certain expectations were probably turned off by this sound, but it was simply a means to an end.
 In the latter half, the tempo slows down to sparse, somber melodies to reflect the darker aesthetic of KOD.
 This was the first glimpse of Cole stepping completely outside of his typical production pocket, and his willingness to experiment has me hopeful for the direction of his future projects.